Justice Facts Justice is a Right, Not a Privilege

 - 50% of people who are homeless say that domestic violence is the cause of their homelessness.

 - A study found that the single most important factor in decreasing the incidence of domestic violence is the presence of a legal aid office in the community.

 - 20% of legal aid’s cases are family law cases, and almost all of them involve domestic violence.

 - Civil legal aid takes a systemic approach to addressing domestic violence by direct representation, advocating for more services for DV survivors, and working with institutions such as courts, the legislature, law enforcement, and community partners.

 - As of 2021, 21% of renter households in Oregon are living in poverty, and 44% spend more than 30% of their income on rent each month.

 - In 35 out of all 36 Oregon counties, a full-time minimum wage worker cannot afford a one-bedroom apartment at what the U.S. Department of Housing and Urban Development considers to be the fair market rent.

 - Legal aid is part of the solution.
-37% of legal aid’s cases are housing law cases, with an emphasis on fair, safe, and affordable housing.
+45% of legal aid’s cases were housing law cases in 2022, with an emphasis on fair, safe, and affordable housing.

 - They prioritize the following:

 - preservation of existing housing;